 This is the fourth “Passing of the Pioneers” and includes a chess champion who lived in Merino and plenty of Irish influence.
 They highlight some of the pioneers of Victoria’s Western District by way of their obituaries as published in the Portland Guardian.
 If you would like to read the full obituary, just click on the pioneer’s name.

 Mrs J. HAY – Died October 4, 1888, Portland.
 This obituary demonstrates the tone of many at the time.

 George BEVAN – Died October 17, 1888, Portland.
 George owned and died at the London Hotel in Portland.
 His family notice shows he was born in Somerset, England and was 59 at the time of death.
 George had been in Portland since the early 1860s and was a keen sportsman and former Town Councillor.

-Mrs Mary EGAN – Died October 1912, Greenwald.
-Mary Egan was 86 at the time of her death and had lived in Victoria for 60 years.
+Mary ROGERS – Died October 1912, Greenwald.
+Mary Rogers was 86 at the time of her death and had lived in Victoria for 60 years.
 She originally went to Tasmania from Ireland with her parents as a small child.
 Mary married Francis Egan who had passed away 30 years earlier.

 John H. ROW– Died October 27, 1926, Portland.
 Mr Row was a Portland jeweller.

 John McDONNELL – Died October 17, 1930, Moree.
 Mr McDonnell was originally from Ireland and arrived in Australia in 1863 via Liverpool.
 He was considered one of the oldest people in the district.
 He married Catherine FAHEY and they selected land at Moree in 1865.